8/1/2024

 speaker

 Hey, John, this is Thomas.
-Try to take that one.
+I can take that one.
 So we did pick up a bit of revenue in the second quarter related to the sweeps, both the final sweep from last year and the mid-year sweep of this year, though the majority of the revenue outperformance in the quarter was related to the membership outperformance.
-From a gross profit standpoint, we actually did not pick up much relative to expectations on the sweeps and similar to last year where we talked about how a lot of the sweeps came through with some of our globally capitated contracts, it wasn't really a significant driver of overall NBR performance in the quarter relative to expectations.
+From a gross profit standpoint, we actually did not pick up much relative to expectations on the sweeps.
+And similar to last year, where we talked about how a lot of the sweeps came through with some of our globally capitated contracts, It wasn't really a significant driver of overall MBR performance in the court of relative expectations.

 speaker